-Materials can be provided in alternative formats: large print, Braille, cassette tape, or on computer disk for people with disabilities by calling the Office of Equal Opportunity (OEO) at (360) 705-7097.
-Persons who are deaf or hard of hearing may contact OEO through the Washington Relay Service at 7-1-1.
+Materials can be provided in alternative formats by calling the ADA Compliance Manager at 360-705-7097.
+Persons who are deaf or hard of hearing may contact that number via the Washington Relay Service at 7-1-1.

 Title VI Notice to Public